WohlSoft/Moondust-Devkit-Help/Intro/About.md

 ### The Birth of the Editor
-My introduction wasn't met well by the SMBX community, as they first thought I was another scammer advertising a fake SMBX 1.4.
-After completing the initial research, I started the actual development of the Editor on March 24th, 2014.
+My introduction wasn't met well by the SMBX community, as they first thought I was another scammer advertising a fake SMBX 1.4 or a similar "project".
+After completing the initial research, I started the actual development of the Editor on 24th of March 2014.
 The Editor project began as a part of my SMBX Research Works that started some months before.
-On April 28th, 2014, Kevsoft joined the Moondust Project (named as "PGE Project" at that time), and shortly afterward, Editor version 0.0.7-Alpha was released.
-The first fully-featured version with the ability to read/write files, a history manager, and full support of NPC rendering was 0.0.8-Alpha, which was released on July 13th, 2014.
+On 28th April 2014, Kevsoft joined the Moondust Project (named as "PGE Project" at that time), and shortly afterward, Editor version 0.0.7-Alpha was released.
+The first fully-featured version with the ability to read/write files, a history manager, and full support of NPC rendering was 0.0.8-Alpha, which was released on 13th July 2014.
 On October 20th of 2014, after a long time of development, the first stable and fully-featured build of the editor was released with the ability to read/write level-, world- and interactive NPC editor files etc. This version